chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/composite-component.md

 import Vue from 'vue';
 import TaskList from '../../src/components/TaskList.vue';
+//👇 Our story imported here
-import { WithPinnedTasks } from '../../src/components/TaskList.stories'; //👈  Our story imported here
+import { WithPinnedTasks } from '../../src/components/TaskList.stories';

 it('renders pinned tasks at the start of the list', () => {
   // render Tasklist